xiangshiyin/machine-learning-for-actuarial-science/docs/environment.md

     ```bash
     poetry run jupyter notebook
     ```

+#### `Docker` [If you are interested in containerization]
+>>The first time you run the Docker container, it will download the image from the Docker Hub, which may take some time depending on your internet connection speed.
+Subsequent runs will be faster as the image will be cached on your machine.
+1. Install Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop).
+2. Clone this repository to your local machine.
+3. Navigate to the root directory of the repository and run the following command
+    ```bash
+    docker run -it --rm -p 8888:8888 -v "${PWD}":/home/jovyan/work jupyter/scipy-notebook
+    ```
+4. Open the Jupyter Notebook in your browser by following the instructions in the terminal.
+5. When you are done, stop the Docker container by pressing `Ctrl+C` in the terminal.
+6. You can also run the Docker container in the background by running the following command:
+    ```bash
+    docker run -d --rm -p 8888:8888 -v "${PWD}":/home/jovyan/work jupyter/scipy-notebook
+    ```
+7. To stop the Docker container running in the background, run the following command:
+    ```bash
+    docker ps
+    docker stop <CONTAINER_ID>
+    ```
+    - Replace `<CONTAINER_ID>` with the actual container ID from the output of the `docker ps` command.

 ## IDE Setup
 In addition to Jupyter Notebook, you may also want to set up an Integrated Development Environment (IDE) for writing and running Python code, such as [Visual Studio Code](https://code.visualstudio.com/).
 In fact, you could use Jupyter Notebook within Visual Studio Code by installing the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) ([check here](https://code.visualstudio.com/docs/python/jupyter-support-py) for more details).